When water is scarce...

 Friday, August 31, 2012 - Vicky Bond, Research Officer - Compassion in World Farming

-Raw real story
+Farmageddon real story

 Research officer Vicky Bond's recent trip to Ethiopia highlighted how important water is to small scale farmers.
 In an area prone to drought, water harvesters have revolutionised their ability to grow crops and increased their household income tenfold.
 The livestock that are essential to their farming no longer have to be sold during the dry season when food becomes scarce.
 Farming is now a viable livelihood where once food handouts or migration were the only options.